 The First Thing You Should Do

-The first thing you want to do is to stop using the water in your house.
+The first thing you want to do is stop using the water in your house.
 Make sure all of the faucets and showers are turned off and that nobody flushes the toilet.
 You want to eliminate the chance that even more water enters the system and causes an even worse overflow.

-Now that you’ve gotten that out of the way, you can take an even deeper breath and assess the situation.
+Now that you’ve gotten that out of the way, you can take a deeper breath and assess the situation.
 Identifying the leading cause of the overflow will help you determine your next course of action.